grisottom/ansible-docker-rh/README.md

 #### Ansible scripts

-The ansible scripts, the main objective of this work are available in two subfolders
+The ansible scripts, the main objective of this work, are available in two subfolders:

 - ansible-apache-install and
 - ansible-apache-deploy